Mentor Handbook

 Again, please remember that the posted list of students selected (or interviewed) also serves as notice to students who were not selected.
 Even if the successful candidates have been personally informed, please post a list at your message board so that unsuccessful candidates can end their anxious waiting.
 If you have chosen to notify students via e-mail, please remember to e-mail those who were not chosen.

 As soon as possible after apprentice selection has been made, you should meet with the selected students to discuss a Learning Contract.
 This contract is important; it spells out your expectations and formalizes the relationship.
 Learning Contracts are created on your URAP portal, and are due on Friday of the third week of instruction.
-As of Fall 2018, the registrar’s NEW ADD/DROP deadline will be Wednesday of the fourth week of classes.
+The registrar’s ADD/DROP deadline is on Wednesday of the fourth week of classes.
 If students plan to enroll for units in conjunction with URAP, they need to receive their contracts in time to submit to us so we can issue enrollment information.
 Please see more information about the new add/drop deadline here:

 https://registrar.berkeley.edu/registration/enrollment.